Find an Opportunity

 up the store.
 The Reedies worked with Free Geek in the afternoon, an organization that restores old technology, redistributes the products, and teaches internet and job skills in exchange for community service.
 After a Community Engagement Panel on Sunday morning, the group volunteered at Neighborhood House.
 This organization provides services such as food, housing, employment, and other short- and long-term needs, and relies completely on community support.
 On Monday morning, this group volunteered at Project Grow, which promotes independence in developmentally disabled adults through involvement in organic farming, music, yoga, and art.
 The group finished their trip at the Milagro Theatre, which aims to give a prominent voice to the local Hispanic community through artistic expression.
 The program reaches out to under-served youths to involve them in community and artistic activities.

 Interested in learning about community-based wellness approaches to social justice issues?
-Join us for this new Odyssey where we will explore issues such as mental health, environmental health, access to healthy food, homelessness and more.
-Learn how these public health issues are addressed at the individual, community, and policy levels.
-SEEDS is excited to present this new Odyssey trip, and participants will receive more information about the relevant organizations over the summer.
+Join us for this new Odyssey where we will explore issues such as access to healthy food, homelessness and more.
+Learn how these food justice public health issues are addressed at the individual, community, and policy levels.
+Last year, participants volunteered at a number of community organizations including the Oregon Food Bank, the Beaverton Giving Gardens, Potluck in the Park, and more.